Betty Alexander, 69, is missing from Sullivan, Missouri. She was last seen on April 11, 2019 at 6 South Center Street in Sullivan Missouri.

 “She was wearing tan matching top matching bottoms like pajamas, he said.
 She was just standing in the middle of the road kind of frozen there staring at the fire station,” Tolliver said.

 “It adds more to the puzzle now, more questions where was she from Wednesday 7 p.m. after taking her medication to Thursday 5 p.m.
 Where did go after 5 p.m.?
-We are in the middle of town, it’s a busy intersection, somebody had to of seen where she went,” Tolliver tells us.
+We are in the middle of town, it’s a busy intersection, somebody had to of seen where she went,” Tolliver said.

 What troubles Tolliver the most was the condition that her mom seemed to be in when she was last seen.
 We’re told she seemed terrorized and extremely scared.